A Father’s Guide to Self-Representation in Family Court

 Carefully work through the detailed rules and steps in family court.
 From filing documents to keeping up with deadlines, careful attention to detail is necessary.
 Get to know the specific rules in court and understand what the child arrangements process involves.

-Seeking Professional Guidance for self Representation
+Seeking Professional Guidance for Self Representation

 Maintaining Courtroom Composure